smythp/getting-started-github/github.md

 Where ID is the commit's ID number.
 Your folder should now reflect the project's state at the time of the first commit.
 From this point, you can commit new changes or move back to a later commit using the same method.

 Now your're up and running with Git!
-But there's still the matter of using GitHub to store the changes you make locally with Git and to collaborate on other projects.
+But there's still the matter of using GitHub to store the changes you make locally with Git and to collaborators on other projects.
 In Part II, we'll learned how to push and pull your code to and from GitHub and how to create a pull request so that another user can make use of your changes to their project.

 More on Git: